 The Importance of Ventilation Ductwork Cleaning

-Dirt, dust, and debris are no strangers to industrial Heating, Ventilation and Air Conditioning (HVAC) systems – and when they build up in those systems, they can interfere not only with the efficiency and workload of the HVAC system, but also impacts the indoor air quality.
+Dirt, dust, and debris are no strangers to industrial Heating, Ventilation and Air Conditioning (HVAC) systems – without any ductwork cleaning they build up in those systems and interfere not only with the efficiency and workload of the HVAC system, but also impacts the indoor air quality.
 This can be both costly to the plantand associated HVAC system as well as the business and individual.

 The ventilation system can be home to:

 – Particulates – Mixture of solids drifting in the air, consisting of dust, dander (skin flakes), soot, pollen and smoke particles.